C0k3/session/Readme.md

 ###The Go.cd build server

-The [Go.cd server](https://www.go.cd/) defines a per-function pipeline for automated testing, code coverage, and deployments.
+The [Go.cd server](https://www.go.cd/) executes a per-function pipeline for automated testing, code coverage, and deployments.
 We're using [Tomasz Sętkowski's Go-CD Yaml Plugin](https://github.com/tomzo/gocd-yaml-config-plugin) to define all pipelines via the [pipelines.gocd.yaml](pipelines.gocd.yaml) file.
-More information about our pipeline definition can be found here: [Definining Lambda Pipelines](pipelines.md).
-An installation script for setting up your own Go.cd server can be found in the [go-serverless](https://github.com/C0k3/go-serverless) repository.
+More information about our pipeline definitions can be found here: [Definining Lambda Pipelines](pipelines.md).
+An example installation script for setting up your own Go.cd server can be found in the [go-serverless](https://github.com/C0k3/go-serverless) repository.

 ###Unit testing, static analysis, and code coverage